microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 VAR _blackfirstmove = [Black most winning move after white first move] VAR _moveonegameid =
     VALUES ( moves_fct[game_id] )
-VAR _movetwogameid =  //find out what are move = 2 game id that shows black's first move (previous result) and white-win
+VAR _movetwogameid =  //Identify the game IDs in which the second move was made by black (as per the previous result), and white won.
     SUMMARIZE (
         FILTER (
             SUMMARIZE (